elasekness/BMS500C-2024/Day2.md

 * Judging from the TrimGalore output, does your sequencing run look good?
 * What is the percentage of reads that passed trimming?
-* You can also look at the quality with [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 * Have the summary statistics changed for your trimmed reads in comparison to the original fastq files?